Fukuoka: Transport

 Fukuoka is served by Fukuoka Airport, the San'yō Shinkansen and the Kyushu Shinkansen high-speed rail line and other JR Kyushu trains at Hakata Station and by ferry.
 JR Kyushu and a Korean company operate hydrofoil ferries (named Beetle and Kobee) between Hakata and Busan, South Korea.
 The city has three subway lines: the Kūkō Line, the Hakozaki Line, and the newest one, Subway Nanakuma Line, opened on February 2, 2005.
 A private railway line, run by Nishitetsu is also heavily used and connects the downtown area of Tenjin to the city of Ōmuta.

 Sports

 Fukuoka is the home of the Fukuoka SoftBank Hawks, one of Japan's top professional baseball teams.
-Threatened with bankruptcy and forced by its creditors to restructure, former owner Daiei sold the Hawks to Softbank Capital in 2004.
-After the sale to Softbank, the Hawks have become the one of the most successful teams in NPB, winning 6 Japan Series title in 8 years.
-Their home stadium is the Fukuoka PayPay Dome.
+Threatened with bankruptcy and forced by its creditors to restructure, former owner Daiei sold the Hawks to Softbank Group in 2004.
+After the sale to Softbank, the Hawks have become one of the most successful teams in NPB, winning 6 Japan Series title in 8 years.
+Their home stadium is the Mizuho PayPay Dome Fukuoka.

 Fukuoka is home to a professional football team, Avispa Fukuoka.